paulross/PyCppContainers/docs/sphinx/source/performance.rst

 TODO: Use this as an extensive example of the methodology.

+TODO: Use this as an example of the methodology, this shows RATE, the rest show time.

+This shows the conversion cost of various length strings from a Python tuple to a C++ vector.
+Each test was repeated 5 times.
+The line shows the mean time per object in µs.
+The extreme whiskers show the minimum and maximum test values.
+The box shows the mean time ±the standard deviation, this is asymmetric as it is plotted on a log scale.
+The box will often extend beyond a minimum value where the minimum is close to the mean and the maximum large.

+TODO:
+Rate line shows minimum.

 TODO: bool, int, float, complex Python -> C++

 .. image:: plots/images/cpp_py_list_bool_int_float_vector_bool_long_double_time.png